awsdocs/amazon-connect-admin-guide/doc_source/connect-security-profiles.md

 We provide default security profiles for general roles\.
 You can review the permissions granted by these profiles and use them if they align with the permissions that your users need\.
 Otherwise, create a security profile that grants your users only the permissions they need\.

-The following are the default security profiles:
+Following are the default security profiles:
 + **Admin**—Grants administrators permission to perform all actions\.
 + **Agent**—Grants agents permission to access the CCP\.
 + **CallCenterManager**—Grants managers permission to perform actions related to user management, metrics, and routing\.